From the World Heritage inscription for SGang Gwaay:

 While SGang Gwaay is the best preserved of the villages, there is still remarkably little left from when the village was abandoned in the late 19th Century.
-As is Haida tradition, the poles are being left to return into the earth.
+As is Haida tradition, the poles are being left to return to the earth.
 As such, every year there is less and less which is visible.
-The only efforts which are being taken in SGang Gwaay in terms of preservation is removing moss and plant growth from the poles, keeping the area around the poles clear and propping some of them up.
+The only efforts which are being taken in SGang Gwaay in terms of preservation are removing moss and plant growth from the poles, keeping the area around the poles clear and propping up some of them.
 Beyond that, nothing is being done to stop the decay of the wood.

 In other villages such as Tanu, there is almost nothing left.
 Other than some moss covered logs on the ground which happen to be parallel, it would be hard to guess there was ever a human settlement there.
 Many of the poles in the other villages (which are not part of the UNESCO site) have been completely taken over by the root system of other trees.

 The remaining poles in SGang Gwaay are all mortuary poles, wich served as tombs for high ranking Haidas.
 A box was literally put atop the pole where the corpse of a person was put.
 It is believed that this way they are close to the heavens.
 Other poles, such as house poles and memorial poles, have been taken down and placed in museums.

 Because of the Haida policy of letting the poles and longhouses revert back to the Earth, there will probably be little to nothing left of SGang Gwaay in 20 years.
 The other villages have almost disappeared and what little remains will probably vanish even sooner.
 If you want to see this last remnant of original native Northwest Pacific village culture, you had better act quick.